 The high school follows a hybrid block schedule.
 Core subjects are taught on a year-long basis.
 Classes will generally be taught in 90-minute blocks on a rotating (every other day) basis.
 Information on specific courses will be provided each year in the course listings.
-Students will generally complete 7 credits each year (4 core subjects and 3 electives).
-Electives will be offered for one semester or in a year-long schedule, depending on the subject and scheduling demands.
-Please note that Franklin is exploring the option of offering math courses on a semester schedule to allow students to progress to higher level math courses (by taking more than one course per year), and to create an opportunity for students who are not yet prepared for Math 1 when they enter high school to complete a foundation course and still stay on track for college-bound mathematics by taking a minimum of two math credits in subsequent year(s).
+Students will generally complete 7 credits each year (4 core subjects and 3 electives)

 For both middle and high school, Wednesday schedules will be modified to accommodate early release, and will be flexible to allow for expeditions and service learning projects.
-Since the early release provides time for teachers and leaders to participate in professional development from 2:00 - 4:00, we ask that parents not attempt to schedule meetings with staff on Wednesday afternoons.
+Since the early release provides time for teachers and leaders to participate in professional development, we ask that parents not attempt to schedule meetings with staff on Wednesday afternoons.